XingKongTanSuo/ls12_mt8797_wifi_64-dt/README.md

 # SPDX-License-Identifier: Apache-2.0
 #
 ```
 # This is the TALIH-PD2 device tree generated using twrpdtgen.
-I have successfully compiled twrp-12.1 using it.
+I have successfully build twrp-12.1 using it.
 # If you want to compile, please use mka bootimage！